Don't see the question you need an answer to below? Submit it using our contact form and THF staff will respond to you directly as soon as possible.

 The most current information on forthcoming review cycles for Quarterly and Annual Grants can be found here.

-• We would like to apply for a 2024 Annual Grant, but have already applied for or received a Quarterly Grant in the last year.
+We would like to apply for an Annual Grant, but have already applied for or received a Quarterly Grant in the last year.
 Are we eligible?

 If you have applied for, but not received, a Quarterly Micro Grant for a specific project, it is a good indicator that the project is a not good match to succeed in the Annual Grants process.
 The Annual Grants program is more competitive than the Quarterly Micro Grants program, with only a handful of proposals selected to move forward to the application stage and a single applicant awarded funding.

 Duda Preservation Awards are distinct from Texas Historical Foundation's Annual Grants and Quarterly Micro Grants Programs in many ways.
 The eligibility requirements for the Duda Preservation Awards are more stringent than our regular Grants Program.
-A broad range of projects related to Texas history are eligible for Grants Program funding, whereas the Duda Awards apply only to specific archeological and architectural projects.
-THF Grants are awarded four times a year, with the average grant being $5,000, whereas the Duda Awards take place biennially with prizes of $20,000-$100,000.
+A broad range of projects related to Texas history are eligible for Annual Grant or Quarterly Micro Grant funding, whereas the Duda Awards offer larger prizes and apply only to specific architectural preservation projects.

 An LOI, or Letter of Inquiry (sometimes referred to as a Letter of Interest) is your pitch to a grantmaking organization, requesting consideration for funds and briefly introducing your project and organization in a compelling way.